Reviewed by

 You must provide proof of your business's legal status.
 The required documents depend on your business type:

-• Certificate of Incorporation: For a Private or Public Limited Company.
+• Certificate of Incorporation: For businesses established through RegisterKaro's private limited company registration process or as a Public Limited Company.

 • Partnership Deed: This legal document (Partnership Deed) is required for Partnership Firms to establish the terms and conditions between partners.